Can Police Stop You for Open Carry in Utah?

 - Have had a dishonorable discharge from the military

 If You are Facing Charges Related to Open Carry in Utah, Call Our Utah Gun Possession Lawyers

 While open carry is permitted throughout Utah, it is not without its limits.
 If you open carry in a way that is not permitted, or if you are a prohibited person in possession of a firearm, you could be charged with a crime and face serious penalties including jail time.
-At Overson Law, PLLC, our South Salt Lake criminal defense attorneys have successfully defended clients against gun-related charges all over the state.
+At Overson Law, PLLC, our Utah criminal defense attorneys have successfully defended clients against gun-related charges all over the state.
 For a free consultation, call us today at (801) 758-2287.